LittleTealeaf/littletealeaf.github.io/README.md

 Hi!
 Welcome to the repository that builds and deploys [littletealeaf.github.io](https://littletealeaf.github.io)

-It's currnetly in development, so... ha!!
+It's currnetly in development, so...
+Yea!

 `Tealeaf Signing Off!`